go-goyave/goyave/v6_CHANGELOG.md

     - section and field names are now in PascalCase
     - default values changed (host is now [::1])
     - database config is not included in the default config.
 If you use a database, you can add it with composing `database.Config` in your config struct.
 Use a `map[string]database.Config` if you need multiple connections.
+    - GOYAVE_ENV renamed to ENV.
+Only effective when using the default source.
 - slog:
   - global default logger
   - context integration.
 The logger is now stored and distributed through the context.
 The logger is added to the server's base context